ChandraLKaikala/Autonomous-Databricks-Lakehouse-Intelligence-Agent-Local-Build/README.md

 ## 🎯 Project Overview

-This is a **10-year enterprise-scale project** built end-to-end in VS Code with:
+This is a  project built end-to-end in VS Code with:

 - **8 Intelligent AI Agents** (using Claude API) that think and make decisions
 - **Mock Databricks Environment** (Unity Catalog, Delta Lake, Workflows)